bastengao/bytesparser/README.md

 	can be a expression such as `byte:"len:{{ .AnotherField }}"`

+	can be optional, could auto detected if field size is definite

 * `endian` indicates bigendian or littleendian. bigendian is default when endian not presents

    can be `little` or `big` such as `byte:"endian:little"`